section-engineering-education/engineering-education/content/articles/server-resource-monitoring-laravel/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
-To be able to understand and follow this tutorial, the reader should have atleast the following knowledge:
+To be able to understand and follow this tutorial, the reader should have at least the following knowledge:
 - Basic knowledge in Laravel.
 In this tutorial, we will be using Laravel 9.
 - Basic knowledge in object oriented programming in PHP.
 - Composer should be locally installed to be able to download and install third party packages.